DolapoOlaoluwa/printf/README.md

 You don’t have to handle precision
 You don’t have to handle the length modifiers

+Task 6:

+Handle the following conversion specifier: p.

+You don’t have to handle the flag characters
+You don’t have to handle field width
+You don’t have to handle precision
+You don’t have to handle the length modifiers

 Task 13:
 Handle the following custom conversion specifier: